marinsucks/marinsucks/README.md

 I'm **Marin Becker**, a student at 42 Paris where I started my cursus in November 2023.

-📚 I'm currently learning C and C++ through 42's projects to gain deep and useful programming skills.
-During my spare time, I'm also learning web development by coding my own personal website.
+📚 I'm currently learning C and C++ through 42's projects.
+During my spare time, I'm also learning HTML/CSS/JS by coding my own personal website.

 🧑🏻‍💻 My goal is to eventually end up a full stack dev, but I'm also interested in discovering the fields of  cybersecurity and devops.